Alert Icon Important Reminder! Medicare Annual Enrollment is October 15 - December 7 Close Icon

 • People under 65 with certain disabilities

-• People of any age with end-stage renal disease (ESRD) (permanent kidney failure requiring dialysis or a kidney transplant)
+• People of any age with end-stage renal disease (ESRD) (permanent kidney failure requiring dialysis or a kidney transplant) or ALS (also called Lou Gehrig’s disease)

 There are four Medicare parts: